 The Importance of True Board Certification

 When choosing a plastic surgeon, it is extremely important that patients fully evaluate their credentials.
 Completing medical school and achieving licensure as a doctor is only the beginning of the journey for a highly-qualified plastic surgeon such as Dr. Scott Reis.
 As an esteemed Diplomate of the American Board of Plastic Surgeons, Dr. Reis has completed an additional six years of dedicated plastic surgery residency training at one of the nation’s top-ranked plastic surgery training programs at NYU School of Medicine.
 He has also passed rigorous oral and written board examinations to gain ABPS certification.
 To maintain this advanced certification, Dr. Reis must complete continuing education in patient safety and the newest and most innovative techniques and procedures in the field of plastic surgery every year.
-This makes him an “elite member of the plastic surgery community” with proven expertise in ensuring patient safety and advanced technical skill.1,2
+This makes him an “elite member of the plastic surgery community” with proven experience in ensuring patient safety and advanced technical skill.1,2

 As Dr. Reis says, “It is vitally important that individuals who seek to make aesthetic enhancements with plastic surgery thoroughly research the physician to whom they entrust their appearance.”